Colorado Highways: Routes 80 to 99

 History:

-North of Castle Rock, US 87 was rerouted off of US 85 and onto the alignment of SH 185 (current I-25) by 1954.
 It was also the early '50s that the Valley Highway started to be built in Denver, marked as SH 185/US 87.
 In 1954 from Castle Rock US 87 followed the current alignment of I-25 up to Colorado Blvd., north to Colfax Ave., west to 23rd St., northwest to the Valley Highway, north to Broadway, north to 70th Ave., east to Washington St., then north out of the metro.
 By 1956 more of the Valley Highway was complete from 70th to 120th Ave., so US 87 was moved off of Washington onto that.
 The expressway between Castle Rock and Lincoln Ave. was complete by 1957.
 By 1960 US 87 was freeway from north of Castle Rock all the way to 58th Ave., and from SH 52 to SH 66.
 The freeway was complete from Denver north to US 34 by 1963.

-See the I-25, US 85, and SH 185 listings for more.
+See the I-25, US 85, SH 185 and US 285 listings for more.

 Related Site: The Last US 87 Marker in Colorado, and other US/Interstate marker issues, by Dale Sanderson